 - Experiential therapy – Experiential therapy opportunities are available to give patients an avenue to express themselves outside of traditional talk therapy.
 Examples of the types of experiential therapies that we offer include art therapy, music therapy, mindfulness, meditation, role playing, and yoga.

-AA meetings, AA Big Book study sessions, NA Basic Text study sessions, education lectures, didactic lectures, life skills groups, “Living Sober” study sessions, and extensive relapse prevention programming are also integral components of the daily regimen here at Pocono Mountain Recovery Center.
+AA meetings, AA Big Book study sessions, NA Basic Text study sessions, education lectures, didactic lectures, life skills groups, “Living Sober” study sessions, and extensive relapse prevention programming are also integral components of the daily regimen here at Pocono Mountain Recovery Center in Henryville, Pennsylvania.
 Additionally, there is time set aside for recreational periods and reflection time so that patients have the opportunity to unwind and process through the things they worked on that day.
 We have also implemented an elective-based component as part of our treatment structure, which allows patients a choice in some of the daily activities that they wish to participate in.
 Furthermore, we have incorporated Mindfulness Therapy groups, led under the direction of a licensed clinical psychologist, which are designed to address areas such as stress management, emotion regulation, trauma, and relapse prevention.

 A strong AA/NA First Step, coupled with a strong relapse prevention track that emphasizes the relapse dynamic and potential triggers, are key components of our recovery program.
 An individualized continuing care plan is designed so as to build upon the foundation that was started in treatment.
 This continuing care plan will begin to form at the time of a patient’s admission into treatment, and will be consistently updated based on the progress that the individual makes while in our care.
 By ensuring that our patients have a solid plan in place for when they leave our treatment center, they can feel confident in their abilities to remain successful in their recovery.